facebookresearch/habitat-challenge/README.md

 The agent is equipped with an RGB-D camera and a (noiseless) GPS+Compass sensor.
 GPS+Compass sensor provides the agent’s current location and orientation information relative to the start of the episode.
 We attempt to match the camera specification (field of view, resolution) in simulation to the Azure Kinect camera, but this task does not involve any injected sensing noise.

 ### Dataset
-We use 120 scenes in the [Habitat-Matterport3D (HM3D)](https://aihabitat.org/datasets/hm3d/)[2] dataset with train/val/test splits on 80/20/20.
+The 2022 ObjectNav challenge uses 120 scenes from the [Habitat-Matterport3D (HM3D) Semantics v0.1](https://aihabitat.org/datasets/hm3d/)[2] dataset with train/val/test splits on 80/20/20.
 Following Chaplot et al.[3], we use 6 object goal categories: chair, couch, potted plant, bed, toilet and tv.

 ### Evaluation
 Similar to 2021 Habitat Challenge, we measure performance along the same two axes as specified by Anderson et al.[4]: